sqlmapproject/sqlmap/Usage.md

 ## Request

-These options can be used to specify how to connect to the target url.
+These options can be used to specify how to connect to the target URL.

 ### HTTP data